 Technology and equipment

-Selecting and deploying appropriate technology and equipment is crucial to manufacturing products efficiently and effectively.
+Selecting and deploying appropriate manufacturing technology and equipment is crucial to manufacturing products efficiently and effectively.
 This includes deciding on equipment types, maintenance, and updates.

 For example, an organization may invest in robotic equipment to automate its assembly line, resulting in faster and more accurate production and reduced labor costs.

 Sourcing and management of materials

 Identifying and sourcing raw materials and supplies are crucial components to ensure the efficient manufacturing of products.
 Key considerations include the quality, availability, and cost of the materials.

 As an example, a company may source high-quality leather from a reliable supplier to produce premium leather bags.

 Managing production processes and manufacturing operations is essential to ensure the efficient and effective manufacturing of products.
 Key considerations include resource use, labor management, and quality control.

 A company may adopt lean manufacturing principles, for example, to optimize its production processes and eliminate waste, leading to reduced costs and increased efficiency.

 Implementing quality control and assurance measures ensures that products meet customer specifications and quality standards.
 Key considerations include testing, inspection, and continuous improvement.